Alphafrey946/Upsampling_all_you_need/README.md

 ## Accuracy

-Accuracy is the proportion of correctly classified images out of the total number of images in the test set
+Accuracy is the proportion of correctly classified images out of the total number of images in the test set.

 ## Performance comparision across all methods